Last Updated on February 16, 2023

 “One of our most recent items purchased was a Gillig bus.
 Last year, I had been looking at a school bus that had just ended up on my computer, when my wife walked in.
 She said, ‘Are you buying a bus?’ and I said, ‘Thinking about it and converting it.’
 I thought she would tell me I was crazy.
 To my surprise, she said, ‘Cool, let me know when another comes up.’”

-“In November of last year, a Gillig city bus came up on Municibid.
+“We’ve had campers in the past and we had been thinking about the possibility of buying a bus and converting it into a mobile home.”
+Greg added, “In November of last year, a Gillig city bus came up on Municibid.
 I mentioned it to my wife and we are now the proud owners of a Gillig city bus!”

 The bus Greg purchased was a 2005 Gillig Phantom High Floor Bus, painted red and black in color on both the exterior and interior.
 The furnishings in the vehicle were typical for any bus: seats, railings, and there were still some markings leftover from the bus’s previous usage.